anarchitech/muforth-anarchitech/README.md

 zero bandwidth for providing assistance.

-Yes, some of us are using it professionally, but everyone involved in those exciting escapades know exactly what they're doing and have extremely good reasons for using it.
+Yes, some of us are using it professionally, but everyone involved in those exciting escapades knows exactly what they're doing and have extremely good reasons for using it.
 This is not, has not been, and most likely never will be a "user friendly" project.
 "But wtf are you putting it on github?"
 We're fiendish trolls.
 Suck it up cupcake.